Position Status: Temporary, Full-Time, Non-Exempt

 Primary Duties and Responsibilities

-- Investment documentation preparation and file management for both direct investment relationships and third-party relationships
+- Investment documentation preparation and file management for both direct investment relationships and third-party investment manager relationships.

 Key Skills and Abilities